canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 .. warning::

-    Don't assume that a Checkbox job will inherit any environment variable from the parent shell, global env or any other source.
+    Checkbox jobs do not automatically inherit any environment variable from the parent shell, global env or any other source.
 There are a few exceptions but in general: